 Milan Kundera.
 Love his books, love his vision.
 He has an incredible mind.
 Has lived an amazing life.
 Seems to have a good sense of humour.
 What more could you ask for?

 But also Edith Wharton, Jane Austen, Marilyn French.
 Such cool ladies.
 Big minds, huge intellects.
 A major headache for my little brain.
 But an experience to cherish.
 Forever.
-Can I have more than one?
-Like a huge big dinner party of the coolest people ever…

 And so back to NY.
 I’m off to see what’s happening and will tell you all about it.
 Spreading the news, as it were…